composer/composer/doc/03-cli.md

 The `require` command adds new packages to the `composer.json` file from the current directory.
 If no file exists one will be created on the fly.

+If you do not specify a package, Composer will prompt you to search for a package, and given results, provide a list of matches to require.

 ```shell
 php composer.phar require
 ```